IanLondon/plot-bot/notes.md

 * ~~The server should represent the drawing area: width, height, displacement from robot origin.
 Also should represent step length (in mm) and pulley-to-pulley distance.~~
 * ~~Modify fontTest.js to work with the new setup.~~
 * ~~Fix the weird line thickening glitch - for some reason all old lines get stroked as drawing progresses.~~
-* Make the canvas scaling work correctly.
-Also, the canvas scale should be used to multiply the Cartesian coordinates when you make commands - otherwise you're doing a 1:1 pixel:Cartesian ratio, which would require a roughly 1220x2438 pixel canvas for the 4"x8" whiteboard!
+* ~~Make the canvas scaling work correctly.
+Also, the canvas scale should be used to multiply the Cartesian coordinates when you make commands - otherwise you're doing a 1:1 pixel:Cartesian ratio, which would require a roughly 1220x2438 pixel canvas for the 4"x8" whiteboard!~~
 * ~~Make activateMotors set the new stepDelta itself - it should be a comprehensive function.
 You might want to break it up into smaller functions -- but only call one function per movement command.
 Work it out.~~
-* Make activateMotors scale the velocity of the steppers so the "slow" one is at max speed and the "fast" one is scaled down -- they should complete at the same time, or else you get weird L-shaped lines when their # of steps are unequal and one finished first.
+* ~~Make activateMotors scale the velocity of the steppers so the "slow" one is at max speed and the "fast" one is scaled down -- they should complete at the same time, or else you get weird L-shaped lines when their # of steps are unequal and one finished first.~~
+* When you send a 'line' event to the server while the robot is already moving, it interrupts the movement and (the client, at least) loses track of its position.
+Don't let the client do that. ???
+Deny overlapping requests and have the client requeue itself. ???